Abergele rail disaster: Fire, casualties, and Lord Hamilton's testimony

 Some of the barrels broke up in the collision, and their contents caught fire.
 The engine, tender, guard's van and the first three-passenger carriages were instantly enveloped in dense smoke and flames, which soon spread to the fourth carriage and the front of the leading post office van.
 This prevented any immediate attempt to rescue the occupants of the first four carriages, who all died, together with the guard in the front guard's van and the locomotive's fireman.

 Local farm labourers and quarry workers eventually formed a bucket chain to fetch water from the sea 200 yards (~200 metres) away to put out the fire in these carriages; when they did the victims were found to be burnt beyond recognition, reduced to mere "charred pieces of flesh and bone".
 Three of them were later identified by their personal effects.
 The victims were buried in a mass grave in St Michael's churchyard in Abergele, with the London & North Western Railway Company paying all funeral expenses.

 The engine driver, Arthur Thompson, survived the collision, but was wounded by flying splinters; he died in October the same year from a pre-existing condition (ulcerated bowels), the inquest upon him concluding that his death had been hastened by his injuries in the accident.
 The post office workers in the travelling post office escaped, with some of the mail, but the leading post office van was destroyed by fire.
 There were no deaths or even serious injuries in the carriages behind the post van, and the carriages themselves were successfully detached and saved from the fire.

 A first-class passenger, possibly the Marquess of Hamilton, CB, MP, a Lord of the Bedchamber to Albert Edward, Prince of Wales, and/or labourers sent by the surviving guard, ran to Llanddulas to warn of the accident, and the up 'Irish Mail' was successfully held there.
 Lord Hamilton, the Tory MP for Donegal in Ulster, was the eldest son of His Excellency The 1st Duke of Abercorn, the then Lord Lieutenant of Ireland; Abercorn had only been raised to a dukedom some ten days beforehand.
-The surviving passengers resumed their journey at 6pm the same day (as did the up 'Irish Mail').
+The surviving passengers resumed their journey at 6 p.m. the same day (as did the up 'Irish Mail').

-There were more than one dozen casualties part identified, including both The 7th Baron Farnham, KP, an Anglo-Irish peer, and his wife, the Baroness Farnham.
+There were more than one dozen casualties part identified, including both The 7th Baron Farnham, KP, an Anglo-Irish peer, and his wife, Baroness Farnham.
 Her jewels were found and valued at £6,000.
 Much coinage gold and silver were melted together from the heat.
-The deceased were recognised by the artifacts which included two locks from guns, scissors, one Bible and the metalwork from suitcases.
+The deceased were recognised by the artefacts which included two locks from guns, scissors, one Bible and the metalwork from suitcases.

 The Railway News said of the incident: